 Red Clover- For centuries, red clover has been valued for its numerous healing properties, specifically in women's health.
 Red clover is considered to be one of the richest sources of isoflavones, which are water-soluble chemicals that act like estrogens (known collectively as phytoestrogens).
 Red Clover is therefore used for hot flashes/flushes, PMS, breast health, and to increase fertility.

 Vitex- A well known herb that addresses irregular menstruation, you may also know it as chasteberry.
 Vitex has been shown to help balance, affecting both an absent menstrual cycle as well as a menstrual cycle that is heavy or too frequent.
 It may help prevent miscarriage too, because vitex has a positive impact on progesterone levels.
 If a miscarriage is due to low progesterone, vitex may help to normalize or increase progesterone levels.
-Generally speaking, vitex is considered safe to take during pregnancy, though not all of the herbs in this blend are not recommended for that purpose.
+Generally speaking, vitex is considered safe to take during pregnancy, though not all of the herbs in this blend are recommended for that purpose.
 Always work with an herbalist or care provider like myself before taking anything during your pregnancy.

 Red Raspberry Leaf- A classic women’s herb, red raspberry leaf is incredibly nourishing and used to promote healthy menstruation in women.
 It is rich in many easily assimilated vitamins and minerals.
 It tones the uterus and aids in the preparation for pregnancy and birth.